-If you are unable to get to our Preston Crossing location to make a return, please send the item(s) back to us with your receipt and we will process your refund.
+If you are unable to get to one of our locations to make a return, please send the item(s) back to us with your receipt and we will process your refund.
 Please note that we reserve the right to refuse returns of any product that does not meet our requirements.

 University of Saskatchewan Bookstore